Oh My Friend: Release

 Oh My Friend was theatrically released on 11 November 2011 along with the Madhura Sreedhar Reddy-directed It's My Love Story.
 The film released in 250 prints with Raju distributing the film under Nizam and Visakhapatnam regions, while other territories were sold to the company's norm distributors.
 The overseas distribution rights were acquired by BlueSky Cinemas which released the film on a profit-sharing basis.
 The film's premiere was held on 10 November, at Cinemax in Hyderabad, with home minister Sabitha Indra Reddy and cinematography minister D. K. Aruna attending the premiere with actors Allu Arjun, Ram Pothineni, Genelia D'Souza, Rana Daggubati, Sridevi Vijaykumar, producers Allu Aravind, Gemini Kiran, Bandla Ganesh, Bellamkonda Suresh and directors Sukumar and Dasaradh.

 The film was dubbed in Tamil under the title Sridhar and was released on 18 May 2012.
-Sivakarthikeyan dubbed for Siddharth's portions in the Tamil version.
+Sivakarthikeyan dubbed for Siddharth's portions in the Tamil version, after Siddharth refused to dub his own voice.
 Owing to the success of Siddharth's Kadhalil Sodhappuvadhu Yeppadi and Hansika's Oru Kal Oru Kannadi, the film was released in 200 theatres across Tamil Nadu.